Niamh Gibbons

 - Guided multiple clients through pre-arraignment diversion programs and achieved dismissal of criminal charges against them.

-- Drafted Appeals Court amicus brief on individual liability for sexual harassment in education programs.
+- Drafted amicus brief on individual liability for sexual harassment in education programs, an issue subsequently taken up by the Supreme Judicial Court.

-- Represent clients in litigation before the Massachusetts Commission Against Discrimination, Massachusetts District Court and Superior Court, District of Massachusetts, and Northern District of Indiana.
+- Represent clients in litigation before the Massachusetts Commission Against Discrimination, Massachusetts District Court and Superior Court, and federal district courts in multiple states.

 I joined Zalkind as an associate in 2023 after a clerkship at the Massachusetts Appeals Court.
 During law school, I interned for the Honorable Juan R. Torruella at the First Circuit Court of Appeals and at an employment law firm in Boston, where I was involved with litigation in trade secrets and noncompete-related disputes.
 I also managed programs at a university-based research center focused on the humanitarian aid sector and worked for international non-profit organizations supporting people affected by humanitarian emergencies and human rights violations.